sk-vojik/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+Describe and It are really just ways to organize your code and get back modular test messages.
+In the describe function, you would put the component or piece of code functionality you're testing.
+Then in the It, you put the specific unit test that you are testing, saying what it "should" do.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+The point of test driven development is to test all your code functionality first before even writing the actual code.
+This strategy takes longer and you have to write a lot more code, but it's a great way to avoid bugs.
+I'm not a huge fan of TDD, but I think that's just because I don't have a lot of experience doing it.
+I definitely see the value it can provide, and want to get more practice with it in the future.

 1. Mention three types of automated tests.

+There are unit, integration, and end-to-end tests.

 ## Project Set Up